enajeeb/phalcon-boilerplate/README.md

 # phalcon-boilerplate
-This is a Boilerplate template written in PHP Phalcon Framework.
-Its purpose is to get you up and running for your application development.
+This is a boilerplate template written in PHP Phalcon Framework.
+Its purpose is to get you up and running for your web application development.
 It includes:

 * Authentication and ACL
     * Uses security plugin for authentication and roles based ACL management.